Chapter 6: The Stranger

 "Well, sir, that’s actually not how centripetal force wor--" Simmons began, though he was cut off by Mahihko’s interjection.

 "Magic!
 We use magic!
-Because we’re freakin’ awesome!" the feminine wolf insisted as he waved his arms wildly, flashing a toothy grin while his companion groaned and rubbed slowly at his muzzle.
+Because we’re freakin’ awesome!" the wolf insisted as he waved his arms wildly, flashing a toothy grin while Lone groaned and rubbed slowly at his muzzle.

 Sarge squinted suspiciously, then grunted and shrugged.
 "Ah well, I suppose that’s why I ain’t no silly scientist; Omega put me on this beautiful ring to lead the Red Army to a glorious, bloody victory over them dirty Blue bastards, ain’t no magic or science needed to get THAT done."